HotPatates/HashTable-Console/README.md

 # HashTable-Console
-Visualizing Hashtables with the terminal using ascii .\n
+Visualizing Hashtables with the terminal using ascii .

-How to use :
+How to use :.
   -first you input the size of the hashtable ;
   -then you can use add "String of text" to add to the hashtable;
   -or rmv "String of text" to remove an element from the hashtable;